Kitten playing with small ball.

 What should I do if my kitten has diarrhea or vomiting?

-How can I create a safe and comfortable sleeping area for my kitten?
+How can I create a safe and comfortable sleeping area?

-Provide a little bed or soft blanket in a quiet area of your home.
-Consider adding a pet-safe heating pad or place in a sunny spot to attract them.
+Provide a small bed or soft blanket in a quiet area.
+Consider a pet-safe heating pad or a sunny spot to encourage rest.

 Don't forget to follow us on social media Facebook, Instagram.